leycec/raiagent/README.md

-`raiagent` is thanks to the concerted efforts of [numerous committers](https://github.com/leycec/raiagent/graphs/contributors), including (...but hardly limited to):
+`raiagent` is thanks to the concerted efforts of [numerous committers](https://github.com/leycec/raiagent/graphs/contributors), including (but certainly *not* limited to):

 * Nikolai Aleksandrovich Pavlov ([ZyX-I](https://github.com/ZyX-I)), whose
-  gracious contributions to the suite of [Powerline ebuilds](https://github.com/leycec/raiagent/tree/master/app-misc) has been *utterly* invaluable.
+  gracious contributions to the suite of [Powerline ebuilds](https://github.com/leycec/raiagent/tree/master/app-misc) has been unutterably invaluable.
 Thanks, Nikolai.
 Your Sisyphean efforts will not go unremembered.